ProductBuilders/productbuilders/docs/introduction/what-is-this-book.md

 Let's build together. 🚀

-# What is ProductBuilders?
+# What is Product Builders?

-ProductBuilders is an open-source book designed to guide non-technical founders and entrepreneurs through the process of building and launching digital products using AI-powered tools.
+Product Builders is an open-source community designed to guide founders, product managers and entrepreneurs through the process of building and launching digital products using AI-powered tools.
 In today's rapidly evolving technological landscape, you no longer need to write code or hire expensive development teams to bring your ideas to life.

 ## The Rise of No-Code and AI-Assisted Development